 However, although you can create and modify a self-hosted Wordpress site without having any development skills, you will usually need to spend more time ‘joining the dots’ than if you were using Hosted Wordpress (or indeed Wix).

 Typical tasks involved in a WordPress build include:

-All this can equate to a steeper learning curve than that which you’d encounter with Wix.
+All this can equate to a steeper learning curve than you’d find with Wix.

 But which version of WordPress are we comparing to Wix?

-This WordPress vs Wix comparison is going to compare the self-hosted version of WordPress to Wix.
+This Wix vs WordPress comparison is going to compare Wix against the self-hosted version of Wordpress.

-My reasoning for focusing on the self-hosted version is that it’s more useful to contrast an ‘all-in-one’ platform (Wix) to something more powerful but which requires more effort and/or resources to set up — in this case, self-hosted WordPress.
+My reasoning for focusing on the self-hosted version is that it’s more useful to contrast an ‘all-in-one’ platform (Wix) with something that is more powerful but requires more effort and resources to set up — in this case, self-hosted Wordpress.

 Pricing: how much do WordPress and Wix cost to use?